Masters Teas is a sister site of Adagio Teas.

 There is some sweetness, and no bitterness nor astringency.
 It feels mild.

-Overall a very good taste.
+Overall a delicious taste.

 Now I’ll go ahead and taste the second infusion.
 I prepared it in the same way.